mesgjs/mesgjs-web/.kilocode/rules/memory-bank/architecture.md

 *   **Component Payloads:** Component handlers operate on and return `VirtualNode` instances or payloads that describe their output and resource needs.
     *   **`content` Payloads:** High-level semantic components act as macros.
 They return a `content` property containing a new Mesgjs data structure.
 The renderer recursively processes this content into child `VirtualNode`s.
     *   **`VirtualNode` Payloads:** Low-level `h.*` primitive components are the rendering engines.
 Their handlers configure and return a `VirtualNode` instance.
 The final conversion to HTML (on the server) or a DOM element (on the client) is handled by the renderer at the end of the process.
-*   **Centralized Logic:** The `SsrRenderer` is responsible for traversing the page data, creating the `VirtualNode` tree, and centralizing all aggregation and deduplication logic.
+*   **Centralized Logic:** The `MWISSR` is responsible for traversing the page data, creating the `VirtualNode` tree, and centralizing all aggregation and deduplication logic.
 It recursively processes `content` payloads and assembles the final output from the root `VirtualNode`.
 This keeps the semantic component handlers pure and declarative.
 *   **Single Pass:** The renderer traverses the page data tree only once.
 During this pass, it collects all resources (styles, scripts, static blocks) and generates the main body `VirtualNode` tree simultaneously.
 After the traversal is complete, it assembles the final `PageTemplate` with the deduplicated resources.

 #### Advanced Payload Features